rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 My goal for this edit was to make the photo more lively, vibrant, and punchy.
 I also wanted to retain the heavy sky element.
 I think it compliments the mountaintops nicely and makes the composition more interesting.
 On top of that, I wanted to make the mountains more prominent.

-I sometimes don't how I want to develop my photos.
-In such cases, I often just start developing them and go with the flow.
+I sometimes don't know how I want to develop my photos.
+In such cases, I often just go with the flow.
 I can always roll back my changes if needed!
 {.note}

 ## Technicalities